CHARITY PARTNER OF CHOICE

 - Corporate commitment to ensure work of Raine Foundation continues

 - Hosting Raine Square Perth Heritage Days exhibition

 Charter Hall Group (ASX:CHC), a leading fully integrated property group and owners of Raine Square in Perth’s CBD, is pleased to announce that it has chosen the Raine Medical Research Foundation as its charity partner of choice undertaking a corporate commitment to help support the Foundation’s future funding of medical research.

-The Raine Medical Research Foundation, celebrating its 60th year in 2017, has allocated (distributed) more than $50 million for medical research, and commits in excess of $1.3 million for research programs every year.
+The Raine Medical Research Foundation, has allocated (distributed) more than $50 million for medical research, and commits in excess of $1.3 million for research programs every year.
 It has supported scores of major research projects, funded two Centres of Excellence, established fellowships and scholarships, sponsored the visits of numerous international scholars, participated in major joint ventures, and fostered medical research at the undergraduate level.

 Past recipients of research grants from the Foundation include Dr Fiona Wood, Dr Fiona Stanley and Professor Lyn Beazley.